 Keep Your Stuff Dry

 the area in which you are hiking can change the weather at any moment.
 It can rain unexpectedly, which can even stop your hike.
-It is preferred to pack your clothes in waterproof bags to keep them completely dry and protected from any unexpected rain, water streams, or weather change.
+It is preferred to pack your clothes in waterproof bags to keep them completely dry and protected from any unexpected rain, water streams, or weather changes.

 Prioritize Your Items